Here are some frequently asked questions

-A: We are primarily supported individual donations and fundraising events.
-We received a Barnes Housing Trust Fund grant in March 2018 for over $1,000,000 to support our third, fourth and fifth Friendship Houses.
+A: We are primarily supported by grants, individual donations and fundraising events.
+We received a Barnes Housing Trust Fund grant in March 2018 for over $1,000,000 to support our third and fourth Friendship Houses.

 Q: How long is your waiting list?

-A: Right now, we have over 50 people on our waiting list.
+A: We have about 60 people on our waiting list.

 Q: How do I get my son/daughter on the waiting list?